davidluque1/DRF-SIMPLE-CRUD/README.md

 <h1> Description </h1>

 Very simple DRF CRUD template with a very simple API.
+Creates and runs a server with Django and Django REST framework.

 <h1> Installation </h1>